 We handle cases in every single Maryland county and Baltimore City.
 To be successful, you have to know the jurisdiction well.
 You can get here an analysis of every venue in Maryland here.

 There are important questions to ask.
 Does the firm focus exclusively on tort cases and, specifically, serious motor vehicle crashes?
-Does the law firm have a history of seven-figure verdicts and settlements in car and truck collision cases?
+Does the firm have a history of seven-figure results in the courtroom and out-of-court settlements in car and truck collision cases?

-Does the firm have a history of getting verdicts at trial far more than the settlement offer made?
-Certainly, the insurance company fighting your accident claim knows exactly who are the best Maryland car accident lawyers.
-Insurance companies factor in the lawyers' history of success at trial in calculating your settlement offer both before and after a lawsuit is filed.
+Does the firm have a history of getting results in the courtroom that are far more than the settlement offer made?
+Certainly, the insurer fighting your claim knows exactly who are the best Maryland auto accident lawyers.
+They bake in your lawyers' history of success at trial in calculating your settlement offer both before and after a lawsuit is filed.

 - No Fee or Cost Unless Recovery